 Completing Your Health Care Directive

 To make sure your wishes are known even if you can’t speak for yourself, complete a Health Care Directive and chose a health care agent.
-Care Partners’ nurse can help you understand the choices or complete the form.
+A Care Partners Care Coordinator can help you understand the choices or complete the form.
 Care Partners staff can also mail out forms, help you complete them on-line and assist you in making sure it’s on file at the clinic and hospital.
+The Whitney Senior Center also offers Zoom classes with Advance Care Planning Facilitators who can walk you through the Light the Legacy/Honoring Choices Health Care Directive, answer any questions and assist you in properly filling out this important document (see link below.)

 Step Two: Download and complete a directive using the links below.
-If you want to quickly fill out a health care directive in response to the COVID-19 pandemic, consider choosing the Honoring Choices 2-page form.
+If you want to quickly fill out a health care directive, consider choosing the short form.
 It lets you just name a health care agent and alternative agent, and add a few comments.
-For longer forms that give you an opportunity to work through your values, wishes and choices for medical treatments you can choose a 4-page or 8-page version.
+If you would like to take more time to work through your values, wishes and choices for medical treatments you can choose the long form option.

 Step Three: In order for your directive to be a legal document, it must be notarized OR signed by two adult witnesses.
 If you have the document notarized, wait to sign it until the notary instructs you to do so.
 Many banks and credit unions offer free notary services to their customers.
-During the COVID-19 epidemic you may be able to access a notary using your financial institution's drive-through window.
-Click here for a note about banks/credit unions in the Grand Marais area that are offering this service.
 If you choose to use two witnesses instead of a notary, remember that the person you designate as your Agent CANNOT also be one of your witnesses.

 Step Four: Keep your original completed Health Care Directive where it can be easily found, and make sure to give copies to your designated Agent as well as your health care providers.
 Click here for how to submit copies to local health care providers.
 You may also want to give a copy to family or close friends, your personal attorney, or a faith leader.